patweatharva/RRT-global-planner-for-turtlebot/README.md

 2. You can also [use the SLAM node](https://emanual.robotis.com/docs/en/platform/turtlebot3/slam_simulation/) for mapping your map

-3. After this, clone this repository into the **'src'** directory of your catkin workspace.
+3. Next, clone this repository into the **'src'** directory of your catkin workspace.

 ```
 cd catkin_ws/src